opendocsg/slw-judgments-backfill/2001_SGHC_346/report.md

 are well known and have been considered by the Court of Appeal on numerous occasions.
 In **Oriental**

-**Insurance Co v Bhavani Stores** [1998] 1 SLR 253 at [para ]10, Yong Pung How CJ said:
+**Insurance Co v Bhavani Stores** <span class="citation">[1998] 1 SLR 253</span> at [para ]10, Yong Pung How CJ said:

  The principles governing this matter are clear and established.
-The approach suggested by Lord Goff in The Spiliada [1987] 1 Lloyds Rep 1 has since been approved and applied by the Court of Appeal in Brinkerhoff Maritime Drilling Corp & Anor v PT Airfast Services Indonesia and another appeal [1992] 2 SLR 776.
+The approach suggested by Lord Goff in The Spiliada [1987] 1 Lloyds Rep 1 has since been approved and applied by the Court of Appeal in Brinkerhoff Maritime Drilling Corp & Anor v PT Airfast Services Indonesia and another appeal <span class="citation">[1992] 2 SLR 776</span>.
 We set out the relevant passages from the judgment of Lord Goff:

  In my opinion, the burden resting on the defendant is not just to show that England is not the natural or appropriate forum for the trial, but to establish that there is another available forum which is clearly or distinctly more appropriate than the English forum.
 In this way, proper regard is paid to the fact that jurisdiction has been founded as of right ...